droidian/unl0kr/README.md

 - Disclosing and hiding entered password at runtime
 - Shutting down the device via a soft button

 For a growing collection of demo videos, see the [wiki].
+Screenshots of the currently available themes may be found in the [screenshots] folder.

 ## Upstreaming